TheochemUI/eOn/docs/source/devdocs/tracking-changes.md

 ## Creating News Fragments

-For each pull request that introduces a user-facing or noteworthy change, you must add a news fragment.
+For each pull request that introduces a user-facing change, you must add a news fragment.

-- Navigate to the fragments directory: All fragments are stored in `docs/newsfragments/`.
+- Fragments live in `docs/newsfragments/`.

 - Create a new file: The filename must follow the format `PR_NUMBER.KEY.TYPE`.